elleoma/Writeups/HTB/environment/en.md

 because we don't have permission to create files as www-data user in /var/www.

 So we'll need to copy `keyvault.gpg` and hish's `.gnupg` directory with their private keys to directory we have write permissions to.
-I'll use `/tmp` for this:
+I'll use `/tmp` for this

+Also, for gpg to know that it needs to use private keys from our copied directory we need to pass `--homedir /tmp/.gnupg` parameter:

 ```bash
 www-data@environment:$ cd /tmp